pryley/site-reviews/+/_docs/backlog.md

   whatever the superglobals hold — not just untestable, unreachable outside a web request.
 Settle on one way to read input and move everything onto it.

-- [ ] **BEFORE THE 8.3 RELEASE: decide the WooCommerce-compatibility nets.** The
-  WooCommerce 11.0.0 audit (2026-08-06, traced against a v11 checkout; gatekeeper ceiling bumped to 12.0) had to be done almost entirely by hand, because the suite only proves the half Site Reviews owns.
-Six candidate nets came out of it, in value-per-cost order — implement or explicitly reject each:
+- [x] **The WooCommerce-compatibility nets: decided 2026-09-02.** The WooCommerce 11.0.0 audit (2026-08-06, traced against a v11 checkout; gatekeeper ceiling bumped to 12.0) had to be done almost entirely by hand, because the suite only proves the half Site Reviews owns.
+Six candidate nets came out of it, in value-per-cost order.
+  The decision per net:

-  1. Commit the audit's touchpoint inventory (~60 items: extended classes and methods, consumed hooks, options, template names, route keys, markup selectors) as a checklist doc.
-Manual artifact, written once; drives 4 and bounds 6.
-The inventory exists in the 2026-08-06 audit session.
+  1. **Accepted with 4, post-release, as one task** (its own item below).
+The touchpoint inventory (~60 items: extended classes and methods, consumed hooks, options, template names, route keys, markup selectors) is written as the manifest that the net-4 script reads, so the doc cannot age separately from the check that uses it.
-  2. `make stubs:update && make analyse` on a weekly CI schedule.
-Automated.
-     Catches removed symbols and signature drift; already proven — the woocommerce stub regenerated at 11.0.0 and phpstan came back clean.
+  2. **Accepted, post-release** (its own item below). `make stubs:update` for the free upstreams, then `make analyse`, on a weekly CI schedule.
+Already proven: the woocommerce stub regenerated at 11.0.0 and phpstan came back clean.
-  3. A ThirdParty smoke test that class-loads every integration class extending a third-party parent.
-Automated, every run.
-Nothing currently loads the WooCommerce `BlocksApi`/`RestApi`/`AdminApi` subclasses, so an incompatible override there can only be caught by phpstan today.
+  3. **Rejected.** A ThirdParty smoke test that class-loads every integration class extending a third-party parent checks the boundary phpstan already checks on regenerated stubs (net 2), and the real-WooCommerce suite (net 5) loads and dispatches the `BlocksApi`/`RestApi`/`AdminApi` subclasses for real.
+The other extenders (the Bricks elements, the ProfilePress field and directory themes, the Elementor product-rating widget, the Gutenberg blocks) are phpstan-covered through their stubs.
-  4. A `tests/bin` script that greps a real WooCommerce tree for every manifest touchpoint.
-Automated check, manually triggered per WC release.
-Hooks live in function BODIES, which the stub generator strips — a removed hook is invisible to 2 and 3; this is the only automated net that sees it.
+  4. **Accepted with 1** (see above).
+A `tests/bin` script greps a real WooCommerce tree for every manifest touchpoint; manually triggered per WC release.
+Hooks live in function BODIES, which the stub generator strips — a removed hook is invisible to 2 and 5; this is the only automated net that sees it.
   5. **Implemented 2026-09-01.** Real WooCommerce in its OWN wp-env instance (`tests/woocommerce/`, port 8894, `make test:woocommerce`; a per-push CI job uploads its clover under the `woocommerce` Codecov flag).
 22 executed